WAJQ-FM

 WAJQ-FM (104.3 FM) is a radio station broadcasting a classic country format licensed to Alma, Georgia, United States.
 The station is currently owned by Blueberry Broadcasting Company, Inc.

 History

 The station went on the air as WULF-FM on December 11, 1984.
-On May 5, 1987, the station changed its call sign to WKXH-FM, changing again on November 4, 1994, to the current WAJQ.
+On May 5, 1987, the station changed its call sign to WKXH-FM, changing again on November 4, 1994, to the current WAJQ-FM.